 Best for: Hot sleepers who want premium performance

 Tencel (a branded form of lyocell) is designed for advanced moisture control and breathability, often outperforming cotton in both.
+It is likely the best temperature regulating fabric.

 Pros